isomerpages/moe-changkatpri/_parents-and-students/Students/Scratch.md

 ---
 ## **Scratch**

 Scratch is the world's largest free coding community for kids.
-Your support makes a difference.

 Click [here](https://scratch.mit.edu/) to visit Scratch.